HoggyHog/GNR638-Assignments/README.md

-# GNR 638 Assignment-1
+# GNR 638 Assignment-1 and 2

-This is the submission for GNR638 Assignment 1,
+This is the submission for GNR638 Assignment 1 and 2,

 ### Group members and submission